Bigger isn’t always better

 Not all dormers have to be big.
 In fact, due to strict planning restrictions in this conservation area, our team designed this dormer (see below) to be smaller than your standard model.
 Yet even with this small addition, we were still able to create a bright, and spacious double bedroom, as well as an ensuite next door.

-On the exterior, we’ve blended many of the elements that give this townhouse its charm.
-Including a mirrored window design between the loft and the downstairs glazing, and slick grey exterior on the dormer itself to match the tones of the original roof.
+On the exterior, we blended many of the elements that give this townhouse its charm, including a mirrored window design between the loft and the downstairs glazing, plus a slick grey exterior on the dormer itself to match the tones of the original roof.